gn0mesort/op/README.md

-# `OP`
+# OP

-`OP` is a common base for Discord bots.
+`op` is a common base for Discord bots.
 It can be used either as a NodeJS library or as an executable command which loads a configured bot for you.

 ## Installation